akirov/ImgMatch/README.md

 - Offer to save the cache of image signatures for later reuse, but the format will be different for different modules - need proper description.
   Add "Save" results button alongside "Clear"?
 May need to expand the form.

-- If we want to modify the image e. g. to display matching points, think how to do it - where and how to store processed images.

 - "Delete" buttons working.
 Should we delete the entire row from the table?